azransyed/Gitea-SGW-TUI/README.md

 🚨 Important Notice:

-> **Warning**: If you enter incorrect values,the Ansible job will fail and use the same formating as given in the example.
+> **Warning**: If you enter incorrect values,the Terraform and Ansible job will fail and use the same formating as given in the example.
 Double-check all values before proceeding.

 Following these steps correctly ensures a smooth setup process with authentication enabled! 🚀